hypsen-org/hypsen-org.github.io/content/sunglasses.en.md

 In summary, very dark lenses are very effective against glare but will not necessarily protect against UV.
 Conversely, clear UV-treated lenses may filter 100% solar UV but will not protect against glare at all.

 This section deals only with glare protection.
 This is codified by [a text of European law](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32016R0425).
 A number from 0 to 4 indicating the degree of protection against glare is indicated in the description of each pair of sunglasses [[source](https://www.visilab.ch/fr/votre-vision/verres- solar)].
-Categories 3 and 4 are the most interesting in case of hypersensitivity to light.
+Categories 3 and 4 are the most interesting in case of hhyper-sensitivity to light.

 ### Category 0
 **These lenses filter between 0% and 20% of the light**.
 These are generally glasses for aesthetic purposes.
 They do not provide effective protection in the event of exposure to strong sunlight.